 - 100% Green Plus participants will receive 100% renewable energy, all from projects in New England by having 100% Massachusetts Class I RECs purchased on their behalf.
 They will also receive additional renewable energy from the new solar project, once the project is up and running.

 Renewable energy is purchased through renewable energy certificates, or RECs.
-Solar renewable energy certificates are called SRECS.
 Visit this page to learn about RECs.

-The 100% Green option includes energy produced by a range of renewable energy projects.
-The majority is wind energy, but it could also include energy produced by anaerobic digestion, biomass, and landfill gas.
+The 100% Green Plus option includes energy produced by a range of renewable energy projects.
+The majority is wind energy, but it will also include solar energy and could also include energy produced by anaerobic digestion, biomass, and landfill gas.